 Barrier: Students enter the Academy with depressed levels of literacy and numeracy.
 This is increasing year on year.

 As a result the Academy has taken the decision to focus a large percentage of the funding on Maths and English, providing dedicated PP intervention within and beyond the timetable.
-Additional resources purchased include Accelerated Reader which is used in ‘literacy boost’ lessons to ensure that those with reading ages below their chronological age are given the opportunity to make rapid progress.
+Additional resources purchased include; the Ark Mastery Programme used to improve core key skills in English and with a newly appointed ‘Director of Literacy’ there is a ‘literacy boost’ being initiated whole school both in and out of lessons.
+This is to ensure that those with reading ages below their chronological age are given the opportunity to make rapid progress.
 This is in conjunction with 1:1 reading sessions during ECM time.
 Mint Class enables teachers to easily identify PP in their seating plans and plan lessons accordingly to maximise gains for PP students.

 Barrier: Some of our PP students require additional support or an alternative curriculum to meet their needs.

-Barrier: Many of our PP students have not had anyone in the family attend University so do not have the same level of knowledge at home to draw from when considering future options.
+Barrier: Many of our PP students have low aspirations and have not had anyone in the family attend University so do not have the same level of knowledge at home to draw from when considering future options.

 Barrier: Our PP students may not have had the same access to a wide range of enrichment activities as non PP. As an academy we firmly believe that access to enrichment is vital for all students’ social, moral, spiritual and cultural development.